Investigating Generalization Behaviours of Generative Flow Networks: A Benchmark Task to Investigate Generalization Behaviours of GFlowNets

-\textbf{Structural generalization:} The so-called \emph{structural generalization hypothesis} posits that function approximators like deep neural networks (DNNs) capture regular patterns in the data~\citep{arpit2017closer, zhang2021understanding}, i.e. structure.
+\textbf{Structural generalization:} The so-called \emph{structural generalization hypothesis} posits that function approximators like DNNs capture regular patterns in the data~\citep{arpit2017closer, zhang2021understanding}, i.e. structure.
 This enables models to make accurate predictions on similarly structured inputs not present in the training set.
-In our investigation, we reify this intuition by introducing a structured test set.
-We generate a test set randomly (with seeds of course) by picking states with at least 6 nodes (this choice is not arbitrary, see \S\ref{ap:strcuture_gen}) and adding \emph{all their descendants} to the test set.
-We do so iteratively until the test set is of the desired size.
-We include further details in \S\ref{ap:strcuture_gen}.
-Generalizing to a ``structured'' test set this way poses a more challenging problem than simply selecting test samples i.i.d. from the data distribution~\citep{tossou2023real}.
+We reify this intuition by introducing a structured test set, which we generate by picking states with at least 6 nodes and adding \emph{all their descendants} to the test set, until the test set is of the desired size; see \S\ref{ap:strcuture_gen} for details.
+Generalizing to a ``structured'' test set this way poses a more challenging problem than simply selecting test samples i.i.d. from the data distribution; this is relevant in domains such as molecular graphs~\citep{tossou2023real}, where the choice of split (e.g. based on scaffold) practically matters.

-\textbf{Metrics for Performance:} We aim to evaluate how well GFlowNets model and learn the distribution $p(x)$ over all states $x \in \gX$.
-To do this, we consider 2 distributional metrics: Jensen-Shannon (JS) divergence and mean absolute error (MAE) between $\log p(x)$ and the learned $\log p(x; \theta)$.
-We describe details for these metrics in \S\ref{ap:js_mas_metrics}.
-We also note that when generating graphs, properly taking into account isomorphic actions is essential to learning the right $p(x;\theta)$~\citep[see][for reference]{ma2023baking}.
+\textbf{Metrics for Performance:} To evaluate how well GFlowNets model the distribution $p(x)$, we consider 2 distributional metrics: Jensen-Shannon (JS) divergence and mean absolute error (MAE) between $\log p(x)$ and the learned $\log p(x; \theta)$; see \S\ref{ap:js_mas_metrics} for details.
+Note that when generating graphs, taking into account isomorphic actions is essential to learning the right $p(x;\theta)$~\citep[see][for reference]{ma2023baking}.

+\textbf{Hypergrid and Sequence Environments:} While the hypergrid and sequence environments have been commonly used to sanity-check GFlowNet implementations and methods, we believe them to be too simplistic to leverage the generalization potential of the DNNs, as will be seen in our experimental results.